 Creating A Trust in West Bloomfield

-A person (called the Settlor, Grantor or Donor) creates a trust.
-First, the Settlor transfers property to the Trustee.
-In addition, the Settlor must have intent to benefit the Beneficiary.
+A person (called the Settlor, Grantor, or Donor) creates a trust.
+First, the Settlor transfers the property to the Trustee.
+In addition, the Settlor must have the intent to benefit the Beneficiary.
 Also, The Settlor may appoint themself as the Trustee.
 And, the Settlor may appoint themself as Beneficiary.
 However, the Settlor cannot be the sole Beneficiary of a trust because this causes a merger.
-That is to say, the legal ownership and the beneficial ownership merge together when this happens.
+That is to say, the legal ownership and the beneficial ownership merge when this happens.
 And this destroys the trust.
 Consequently, these interests must remain separate.
 On the other hand, the Settlor may appoint different people in each of the roles.
 In sum, trusts are extremely flexible.

 Trusts And Estate Planning In West Bloomfield

 Estate planning uses two types of trusts.
 First, an inter-vivos (living) trust.
 Second, a testamentary trust (created by a will).
 Living trusts avoid probate.
 Testamentary trusts require probate.
 Therefore, I do not recommend testamentary trusts.
 They defeat what I am trying to accomplish.
 People terminate revocable trusts.
 They also amend them.
 On the other hand, people create irrevocable trusts too.
 The average person needs a revocable trust.
-With a revocable trust nothing changes while you are alive.
+With a revocable trust, nothing changes while you are alive.
 But, the trust becomes permanent after you die.

 Trust Distribution

 In conclusion, this page is only intended to give a thumbnail description of trust information.
-But, for more in depth information see the following: Understanding Living Trusts
+But, for more in-depth information see the following: Understanding Living Trusts